Join the FAAAA

 Who Can Join the FAAAA?

 Only former or serving personnel of the RAN or other Navies who have served for not less than 12 months in naval aviation or in support of naval aviation may be admitted as Full members.
-A person who is interested in Naval Aviation but who is not entitled to join as a Full Member may be admitted as an Associate Member.
-An Associate member is not entitled to cast a vote at any FAAAA meeting.

-There is no reason why any person of any address can’t join any Division of their choice.
+Having said that there is no reason why any person of any address can’t join any Division of their choice.
 Simply enter your preference on the membership application form.
 If you subsequently move to another Division there are no transfer costs or differential refunds.